I love defining a better future. I ace making it happen.

 Firstly, you’ve probably already done a lot of work to get to the point of wanting to enter the industry.
 While this work can come in many shapes and forms, your experience will be valued when you arrive.

 In IT we’re not all technical developers.
-There are a range of skills required to make a project a success.
+There is a range of skills required to make a project a success.
 We need people who can help our clients define their problems, people who can combine empathy and imagination to design the future, people who can design business strategies, people who have the technical skills to make ideas happen and people who understand human nature to help implement the ideas successfully.

 My advice to fellow women is that if you know you’re wanting to enter the industry, whatever your experience is, you can use it to contribute.
 Think about your story and tell it to others when you find an opportunity to join their company.